 Obesity will make this part of the exam difficult.
 Again, the PMI of a healthy person with a normal and healthy heart will be located near the 5th intercostal space, along the midclavicular line.
 The PMI of a dilated ventricle will be displaced laterally.

 A thrill may be detected if there is valvular disease present.
 This is a vibration associated with turbulent blood flow through a damaged or malformed valve.
 Thrills are located near the valve listening points as discussed below.

 Familiarize yourself with the five listening points of the anterior chest wall.
 Each listening point corresponds to a specific heart valve sound.
 The listening points do not correspond to the physical location of each valve but to where the sound is conducted.
 Use the mnemonic of APT M:

 With the diaphragm, listen at each point for several seconds.
-Additionally, listen at the 3rd intercostal space near the left sternal boarder (Erb’s Point) where aortic and pulmonic sounds can be appreciated at the same time.
+Additionally, listen at the 3rd intercostal space near the left sternal border (Erb’s Point) where aortic and pulmonic sounds can be appreciated at the same time.
 Erb’s point is not used frequently.

 At each listening point, you should be able to hear the two main heart sounds S1 and S2.
 Also, listen for the splitting of S1 and S2, the two gallop sounds S3 and S4 and any heart murmurs.
 S3 and S4 are very soft and may be appreciated better with the bell.